fuzzywalrus/Gulp-Sass-JS-BrowserSync-Boilerplate/README.md

 # Beginner's guide

 Gulp.js is powerful but can be a bit confusing as there are plenty of libraries to pick from and chaining these behaviors together can be difficult.
-Grunt requires Node.js.
+Gulp requires Node.js.
 If you do not have Node.js installed already, go to [Nodejs.org](https://nodejs.org/) for more information.

 If you are unsure if Node.js has been installed, in your terminal, run: node -v (windows users require the Node.js terminal so this is moot).